-Section 2.3 - Provincial Auditor's Estimates for Vote 28 Provincial Auditor provides the 2019-20 Estimates and a breakdown of those Estimates consistent with the format the Legislative Assembly expects.
+Section 2.3 - Provincial Auditor's Estimates for Vote 28 Provincial Auditor provides the 2020-21 Estimates with a breakdown thereof consistent with the format the Legislative Assembly expects.
+These appropriations will enable the Office to fulfill its statutory duties under The Provincial Auditor Act.

-Section 2.4 - Factors, Forces, and Trends Affecting the Appropriation, Section 3.2 - Audited Financial Forecast, and Section 4.0 - Other Supporting Information provide details on the basis for the 2019-20 Estimates request for the operation of the Office.
+Section 2.4 - Factors, Forces, and Trends Affecting the Appropriation, Section 3.2 - Audited Financial Forecast, and Section 4.0 - Other Supporting Information provide details on the basis for the 2020-21 Estimates request for the operation of the Office.

-Section 3.2 - Audited Financial Forecast includes the audited financial forecast where an auditor, independent from the Office, has concluded that the financial forecast is consistent with and reasonable in relation to the Office's operating plan (i.e., strategic goals and priorities).
-4
+Section 3.2 - Audited Financial Forecast includes the audited financial forecast where an auditor, independent from the Office, concluded the financial forecast for the year ended March 31, 2021 is consistent with and reasonable in relation to the Office's operating plan (e.g., strategic goals and priorities).

-4 Since 1998, the Office has provided the Committee with an audited financial forecast in response to a 1998 request of the Board of Internal Economy to provide it with independent advice to help it assess the Office's request for resources.
+&lt;sup>5 Since 1998, the Office has provided the Committee with an audited financial forecast in response to a 1998 request from the Board of Internal Economy to provide it with independent advice to help it assess the Office's request for resources.